eclipse-vertx/vert.x/core_manual_ruby.md

     }
     Vertx::EventBus.send('test.address', myObj)

-Nil messages can also be sent:
+`nil` messages can also be sent:

     Vertx::EventBus.send('test.address', nil)

-It's a good convention to have your verticles communicating using JSON.
+It's a good convention to have your verticles communicating using JSON - this is because JSON is easy to generate and parse for all the languages that Vert.x supports.

 ## Distributed event bus

-To make each vert.x instance on your network participate on the same event bus, start each vert.x instance with the `-cluster` command line switch.
+To make each Vert.x instance on your network participate on the same event bus, start each Vert.x instance with the `-cluster` command line switch.

-See the chapter in the main manual on running vert.x for more information on this.
+See the chapter in the main manual on [*running Vert.x*]() for more information on this.

-Once you've done that, any vert.x instances started in cluster mode will merge to form a distributed event bus.
+Once you've done that, any Vert.x instances started in cluster mode will merge to form a distributed event bus.

 # Shared Data

 Sometimes it makes sense to allow different verticles instances to share data in a safe way.
 Vert.x allows simple *Hash* and *Set* data structures to be shared between verticles.

-There is a caveat: To prevent issues due to mutable data, vert.x only allows simple immutable types such as number, boolean and string or Buffer to be used in shared data.
-With a Buffer, it is automatically copied when retrieved from the shared data, so different verticle instances never see the same object instance.
+There is a caveat: Vert.x ensures that objects are copied where appropriate on insertion to prevent other verticles having access to the same instance which could lead to race conditions.

 Currently data can only be shared between verticles in the *same vert.x instance*.
 In later versions of vert.x we aim to extend this to allow data to be shared by all vert.x instances in the cluster.